Insoft-UK/PrimePlus/README.md

 ```
 **if** _condition_ **then return**
 ```
-if text=="" then return // end; is implied and optional.
+if text=="" then return; // end; is optional as the pre-processor will automatically include end; if omitted.
 ```
 **guard** _condition_ **else** _statement/s_ **end**
 ```